SAEBelgradeWeb/wbd6204-web-application-milosevicmilos/README.md

 Steps:
 1. Setup Homestead (follow Laravel documentation)
-2
-   .
-Clone project with git.
+2. Clone project with GitHub and rename the project folder to **kilo-watts**.

 3. Homestead setup DB and URLs mappings:
 ```